Libya’s Race Problem

-As the report by Al Jazeera English, above, indicates, being black in Libya, always a precarious existence, have become even more dangerous since the revolt against Muammar Gaddafi’s regime commenced.
-I asked my former PhD advisor, David Styan–who writes on politics in the Sahel and the Horn of Africa and who is based at Birkbeck College’s School of Politics and Sociology in London–to unpack for AIAC some aspects of the revolt in Libya.
-David sent back answers, not just on the media’s reporting of Gaddafi’s use of “African/black mercenaries,”* but also the Libyan’s regime’s political legacy in the continent, especially in the Sahel and West Africa, and Libya’s role in European immigration politics.
+As this report by Al Jazeera English indicates, being black in Libya is always a precarious existence and have become even more dangerous since the revolt against Muammar Qadafi’s regime commenced.
+Editor Sean Jacobs asked his former Ph.D. advisor David Styan, who writes on politics in the Sahel and the Horn of Africa and who is based at Birkbeck College’s School of Politics and Sociology in London, to unpack for AIAC some aspects of the revolt in Libya.
+The interview took place via email.
+David sent back answers, not just on the media’s reporting of Gaddafi’s use of “African/black mercenaries,” but also the Libyan’s regime’s political legacy in the continent, especially in the Sahel and West Africa, and, finally, Libya’s role in European immigration politics.
+(David prefers the Qaddafi spelling over Gaddafi for the Brotherly Leader, so we’re using that.)
+Sean Jacobs asked the questions.

 How should we decipher the outcry over ‘Black Africans’ in the Libyan crisis?

 Media views of the ‘African’ dimension of Libya’s crisis are contradictory and fluid.
-The political crisis has prompted most of Libya’s estimated 1.5m migrants to try and flee.
-Labourers from neighbouring Egypt and Tunisia flocked to land-borders.
+The political crisis has prompted most of Libya’s estimated 1.5 million migrants to try and flee.
+Laborers from neighboring Egypt and Tunisia flocked to land-borders.
 European oil personnel, plus Chinese, Turkish and Asian workers have been evacuated by their governments.
 Yet many Africans migrants remain trapped in extremely dangerous and uncertain conditions.

-As the clip above highlights, Sub-Saharan Africans face several acute problems.
-First and foremost there is a widespread local perception that forces loyal to Qadaffi comprise ‘Black’ – implying non-Libyan – Africans.
+As the Al Jazeera English report highlights, Sub-Saharan Africans face several acute problems.
+First and foremost there is a widespread local perception that forces loyal to Qaddafi comprise “Black,” implying non-Libyan, Africans.
 While this perception has been the catalyst for violence, it is fanned by deeper-seated discrimination.
-The contradictions surrounding this, and Qadaffi’s diplomacy towards the continent, have prompted debate over representations of Libya this week (see in the introduction to this post).
+The contradictions surrounding this, and Qaddafi’s diplomacy towards the continent, have prompted debate over representations of Libya this week.

 What lies behind the ‘black mercenaries’ story?

-There is a gulf between perceptions and reality; initially both European and Arab journalists echoed what Libyans told them, that Qadaffi’s forces comprised only ‘foreign’ and ‘black’ troops.
-This perception rested on a double-amalgam: firstly that anyone supporting Qadaffi is a ‘foreign mercenary’; secondly that these mercenaries were drawn principally from sub-Saharan Africa.
+There is a gulf between perceptions and reality; initially both European and Arab journalists echoed what Libyans told them, that Qaddafi’s forces comprised only “foreign” and “black” troops.
+This perception rested on a double-amalgam: firstly that anyone supporting Qaddafi is a “foreign mercenary;” secondly that these mercenaries were drawn principally from sub-Saharan Africa.

 Did Libya welcome sub-Saharan migrants?